chloe0x0/cwon/README.md

 * 31 10 * *
 ```

-this is incorrect, as the hours field is 31, an invalid hour.
+this is incorrect, as the hours field is 31.
 The correct result should be * * 31 10 *.

 to remedy this, I used the following prompt structure (because this is how most 'cron translators' would read out * * 31 10 *)
 ```